 We’ve seen the sponge bed, here’s a more practical (and less pricey) version of it.
 This may not be the most complex and unique thing you’ve ever seen, but beauty often lies in simplicity, doesn’t it?
 I’m certainly getting this one for myself.
 Sponges, scrubs and cloths – beware!
 This is the end of your free roaming around the sink!

 This is one of the most practical items on this list.
-Not as fancy-looking as the spaghetti monster colander or the adorable Nessie family, but that’s why you get 8 tools for $10 instead of $40.
+Not as fancy-looking as the spaghetti monster colander or the adorable Nessie family, but that’s why you get 8 tools for a low price.
 It includes a funnel, juicer, grater, egg cracker, shredder, can opener, egg separator and measuring cup – quite a decent set of kitchen tools indeed!
 If you’re looking to jump-start your kitchen gadget collection, this seems like a good first step.
 Plus, it doesn’t take much space at all!

 Last – but not least – we have this little cutie.
 Please, tell me I’m not the only one who’d buy kitchen gadgets based on how cute they look and not just judging whether or not they’re useful and practical.
 Yes, we can find simple egg separators for a fraction of this chick’s price – but who said life (or kitchen) has to be 100% practical?
 Is it bad to spoil yourself sometimes with homeware that brings colours and joy?
 Or am I losing my mind seeing joy in… egg sepatators?